 The Air Carrier Access Act (ACAA) has changed how emotional support animals are handled during air travel.
-If you rely on an ESA for mental health support, it’s important to understand what airlines allow today—before you book a flight.
+If you rely on an ESA for mental health support, it’s important to understand what airlines allow today, before you book a flight.

 In simple terms, ESAs are no longer treated like service animals for flights under current U.S. Department of Transportation rules.
-Most airlines now allow emotional support animals only under their pet travel policies, which usually means carrier requirements, size limits, and added fees.
+Most airlines now allow emotional support animals only under their pet travel policies, which usually mean carrier requirements, size limits, and added fees.

 This guide explains the current ACAA emotional support animal rules, what changed in 2021, and what you can realistically expect when flying with an ESA.